 How does my classroom get a Ditto code?

 To get a Ditto code for your classroom, you must first sign up for Ditto and register the Apple TV, Chromecast or Reflector-enabled device in your classroom!
-Registering a classroom is simple with our Ditto Configuration Tool.
+Registering a classroom is simple.
 You (or your school’s tech integrationist) can do that at www.goditto.com.
-The entire sign up and configuration process takes about 15 minutes.

 After registering the AirPlay/Cast receiver (Apple TV, Chromecast or Reflector 2), your classroom will be assigned a unique code.